Basmati Rice — Nutrients, Health Benefits, And Shopping Tips

 How to store basmati rice

-Basmati rice should be stored in an airtight container in a cool, dry place.
-A pantry or kitchen cabinet works well to protect it from moisture and pests.
-Properly stored basmati rice can maintain its quality for up to a year.
+Basmati rice should be kept in a sealed container in a cool, dry environment.
+A pantry or kitchen cabinet is ideal for shielding it from moisture and insects.
+When stored correctly, basmati rice can retain its quality for up to 1-2 years.

 Consider using an airtight container with a built-in moisture absorber to prevent spoilage and keep basmati rice in optimal condition.